|Home | Contact | Links|

 “The essential idea of the text [“The Fundamental Principles”] is that the “communist economy”, like any other, needs an accounting unit to respond to society’s needs without resorting to commercial accounting and economic regulation by way of the law of value.
 This unit is social average labor time.
 This thesis takes it for granted that communism will still have an economy, and that average social labor time would be a measure on a par with the liter or the kilogram.
 The theory has the merit of posing the question of communism; but, by introducing the general accounting unit – a unit of average labor time not determined by the market – it preserves the value relation, the general equivalent, even though it destroys its apparent forms: money, etc. Communism, however, as Bordiga was alone in repeating for many years, is the supersession of all kinds of commercial value; if this kind of value must be counted, it is in physical quantities, but not in order to quantify and regulate an exchange which no longer exists.

-This claim by Gilles Dauvé, which helped a lot to keep the French translation of the work of the g.i.c. into obscurity, was evidently false.
+This claim by Gilles Dauvé, which helped a lot to keep the French summary of the work of the g.i.c. into obscurity, was evidently false.
 In his political escapades he developped from “anti-councilist” to one of the most outspoken ideologues of the current of “communisation” (c).
-Doing so he finally turned his back on Marx when in was shown to him in 2014 that the propositions by the g.i.c. were in complete accordance with those of Karl Marx (see the postface).
+Doing so he finally turned his back on Marx when it was shown to him in 2014 that the propositions by the g.i.c. were in complete accordance with those of Karl Marx (see the postface).

 The idea of the g.i.c., like the one of Karl Marx and Friedrich Engels, goes back to Robert Owen’s “distribution vouchers”, which are not money at all, and through which “value” and wage labor are abolished.
 The main crime which the g.i.c. committed in the eyes of Gilles Dauvé, is the rejection of the idea of planning in natura (d).
 “The communist perspective, which eventually only counts in physical quantities” is, in fact, not a single, but a double perspective: